 |Luminous Flux||1200 lm|

-Last but not least we have the LIFX Beam, which indeed looks like a plastic beam with a ton of RGB LEDs under its surface.
-This unconventional design might not fit into every room but we have to say, it’s definitely one-of-a-kind.
-The base pack includes six beams in total as well as one corner kit used to seamlessly connect two light beams.
-The LIFX Beam comes with iOS, Android, and Windows 10 apps that offer a bunch of different RGB effects with support for custom effects.
+Last but not least, we have the LIFX Beam, which looks like a plastic beam with a ton of RGB LEDs under its surface.
+This unconventional design might not fit into every room, but we have to say, it’s one-of-a-kind.
+The base pack includes six beams in total and one corner kit used to connect two light beams seamlessly.
+The LIFX Beam comes with iOS, Android, and Windows 10 apps that offer many different RGB effects with support for custom effects.

 Each beam includes multiple RGB zones, and each zone can be individually programmed.
 RGB implementation here is solid with super-bright LEDs, brighter than those used in Nanoleaf panels.
 On the flip side, there’s a noticeable separation between different LED zones, which doesn’t look great in person.
 Another downside is the poor quality of the included 3M Velcro strips.

-When it comes to the home assistant integration the Beam works with Alexa, Google Assistant, Apple HomeKit, and Microsoft Cortana.
-You can activate the lights via voice but the cool thing is that, depending on the assistant you’re using, you can program the lights to turn on based on a custom schedule or motion, if you have motion detectors linked to an assistant.
+The Beam works with Alexa, Google Assistant, Apple HomeKit, and Microsoft Cortana when it comes to the home assistant integration.
+You can activate the lights via voice, but the cool thing is that, depending on the assistant you’re using, you can program the lights to turn on based on a custom schedule or motion if you have motion detectors linked to an assistant.
 The lights can also change colors with the weather changes.
-Overall, the LIFX Beam is a pretty solid Nanoleaf alternative with the high price being its biggest downside.
+Overall, the LIFX Beam is a pretty solid Nanoleaf alternative, with the high price being its biggest downside.